mohanrajsambath/pullbullet/README.md

 String message = bullet.getTailTag().get("mykey").toString();
 //the message is of infinty!!!
 ```
 Amazed so far?
-Wanna go deeper???
+Wanna go deeper??
 Well, the wiki is yours!

 License
 =======